-This session is great to improve speed for runners.
+This session is great to improve the speed of runners.
 It is perfect for both runners and triathletes alike, especially athletes training for events shorter than 10km.

-The inspiration of this session comes from an Instagram post earlier this month from akb.training .
+The inspiration for this session comes from an Instagram post earlier this month from akb.training .
 Follow her and her training with the link.

 View this post on Instagram

 F I N A L L Y got a good run in.
 I was so scared to try anything other than easy miles, but my old ‘easy’ warm up pace of 9:05-9:15 actually felt easy for 2 miles so I went for it.
 800/600/400/200/100m cutdown with 400m recovery between.
 I mean, I’m definitely not as fast as I was but for once the horrendous grip that’s seems to have taken hold of my chest wasn’t there.
 Ended with some heavy ass leg extensions, hamstring curls and some other random strength stuff.
 I’m kind of a creep but there’s something oddly satisfying about watching muscle fibers shivering beneath my skin, it makes me feel strong.
 I’m gonna keep riding today runners high as long as I can.
 Oh, and I forgot my headphones and did this epicness on a treadmill.
 Who am I, even?! #yasqueen #turnsoutinhalerswork 💪🏃♀️👊 5mi total . . . . . . . . . . . #runnershigh #womensrunningcommunity #runhappy #runninginspo #womenrunning #rungirl #igrunners #runnersofinstagram #runner #fitmoms #bamr #runstagram #instagood #manyhappymiles